nubenetes/awesome-kubernetes/docs/devsecops.md

 - [==hashicorp.com: How to Integrate Your Application with Vault: Static Secrets==](https://www.hashicorp.com/blog/how-to-integrate-your-application-with-vault-static-secrets) Learn how to retrieve static secrets from HashiCorp Vault in a real-world setting using a new sample application.
 - [blog.devops.dev: Using Vault in Kubernetes Production for Security Engineers](https://blog.devops.dev/using-vault-in-kubernetes-production-for-security-engineers-54d2f0aca4d1)
 - [hashicorp.com: HashiCorp Vault 1.11 Adds Kubernetes Secrets Engine, PKI Updates, and More 🌟](https://www.hashicorp.com/blog/vault-1-11)
     - Favorite OSS feature is the K8S secrets engine that can generate K8S service accounts as dynamic secrets.
     - Favorite Ent feature is that Autopilot can now perform safe, automated upgrades.
     - Plus a dozen other improvements...

 - [medium.com/@nikhil.purva: Securing Kubernetes Secrets with HashiCorp Vault](https://medium.com/@nikhil.purva/securing-kubernetes-secrets-with-hashicorp-vault-a9555728e095)
+- [hashicorp.com: The State of Vault and Kubernetes, and Future Plans](https://www.hashicorp.com/blog/the-state-of-vault-and-kubernetes-and-future-plans) Get an overview of the most common ways to use HashiCorp Vault and Kubernetes together, and get a preview of a new method we're considering.

 #### HashiCorp Vault Agent